ChrisKurz/Matter/doc/Matter_Device_Door_Lock.md

 Note: replace the string **"USE YOUR EXTPAN-ID HERE"** in above command by the extended PAN-Id you read in step 20.

-25. The BLE connection is no longer needed.
-You can close it with following command in Matter Controller:

-        close-ble

-26. on the UART log terminal enter following command to check if the Matter Accessory is part of the Thread network.
+25. on the UART log terminal enter following command to check if the Matter Accessory is part of the Thread network.
 It should be in the state "child".

         ot state

 ## Control Application ZCL Clusters
-Note: Please note that the Matter Controller should not be stopped after commissioning.
-In case it was stopped, please reset the nRF52840DK board (factory reset by pressing several seconds the button 1 and check UART log) and start again with commissioning.

-27. Execute the following command to toggle the LED state:
+26. Execute the following command to toggle the LED state:

         chip-device-ctrl > zcl OnOff Toggle 1 1 0

-28. You get some details about the OnOff cluster by entering following command:
+27. You get some details about the OnOff cluster by entering following command:

         chip-device-ctrl > zcl ?
 OnOff

 ## Read Basic Information out of Matter Accessory
-29. Every Matter accessory device supports a Basic Cluster, which maintains collection of attributes that a controller can obtain from a device, such as the vendor name, the product name, or software version.
+28. Every Matter accessory device supports a Basic Cluster, which maintains collection of attributes that a controller can obtain from a device, such as the vendor name, the product name, or software version.
 Use zclread command to read those values from the device:

         chip-device-ctrl > zclread Basic VendorName 1 1 0
         chip-device-ctrl > zclread Basic ProductName 1 1 0
         chip-device-ctrl > zclread Basic SoftwareVersion 1 1 0

-30. Use the following command to list all available commands for Basic Cluster:
+29. Use the following command to list all available commands for Basic Cluster:

         zcl ?
 Basic